Zamiell/isaac-faq/item-starts.md

 #### Proptosis

 - Triple damage but only if you are very close to the enemy.
 Good players will get close to (almost) every enemy in order to maximize DPS.

+#### Godhead

+- n/a

+#### Maw of the Void

+- Not as good as it was in Afterbirth+ due to the nerfing of the damage, but still one of the best items in the game.

 <br>